mandeepairborne/samweb/README.md

 - `primary_color`: Primary color used in some browsers set in metadata, see [#primary-color](https://git.exozy.me/daudix/duckquill#primary-color)
 - `animated_favicon`: Specify if the favicon are animated GIF (true, false)
-- `blog_title`: The title of the blog
-- `blog_description`: The description of the blog, displayed right under the blog title
 - `date_format`: Allows setting custom date format in [Tera](https://keats.github.io/tera) format, all available variables are listed [here](https://docs.rs/chrono/0.4.31/chrono/format/strftime/index.html).
 Does not apply to comments
 - `hosting`: Where the website source are located, used on 404 page
 - `issues_url`: Link to site bug tracker, if present